Painters

 Primary sources

-1. Gustav Klimt.
-Letters to Emilie Flöge (1902-1917), 1917 (German) [letter].
-The principal first-person archive of Klimt's daily working life at Attersee and in the Vienna studios.
-More than four hundred surviving letters and postcards documenting the painting schedule, the motifs, the weather-dictated working decisions, and the Japanese-book study.
+1. Gustav Klimt, Letters to Emilie Flöge (1902–1917), 1917.
+Principal first-person archive of Klimt's daily working life.
+More than four hundred surviving letters and postcards.

-2. Ludwig Hevesi.
-Acht Jahre Sezession (Eight Years of the Secession), 1906 (German) [contemporary-account].
+2. Ludwig Hevesi, Acht Jahre Sezession, 1906.
 Contemporary critic and chronicler of the Vienna Secession.
-His reviews of the Secession exhibitions, including the 1903 Eighteenth Exhibition, are the primary published critical record of Klimt's work during the Golden Phase transition.
+Reviews of Secession exhibitions including the 1903 Eighteenth Exhibition.

-3. Belvedere Museum Technical Analysis of the Faculty Paintings (German) [archival].
-Vienna Belvedere conservation department research on the destroyed Faculty Paintings (Philosophy, Medicine, Jurisprudence) and the surviving studies.
-Documents Klimt's transitional technique between the academic and the Golden Phase.
+3. Belvedere Museum Technical Analysis of the Faculty Paintings.
+Vienna Belvedere conservation research on the destroyed Faculty Paintings and surviving studies.
+Documents Klimt's transitional technique into the Golden Phase.

-4. Klimt Foundation Archive, Vienna (German) [archival].
-The central modern archive of Klimt's letters, drawings, photographs, and studio documentation.
-Established to preserve and coordinate research on his work and working life.
+4. Klimt Foundation Archive, Vienna.
+Central modern archive of Klimt's letters, drawings, photographs, and studio documentation.